rjsalvadorr/portfolio-v6/content/blog/autocomposer/index.md

 ![Main page result](./snapshot.png)

-I've always wanted to make software that did something with music. <!-- more --> That led me to play with JS libraries out there that can handle music theory, playback, and notation.
+I've always wanted to make software that did something with music.
+That led me to play with JS libraries out there that can handle music theory, playback, and notation.
 Slowly, I started to think of ways to tie this all together to build an automatic music composer.

 I had a few features in mind when building this: